AyahNasser/CSE110-LAB1/index.md

 ## More About Me
 - *I am a self-learner: my first language is Arabic, but I have taught myself English, and I am currently learning Turkish!
 I also taught myself how to play the piano!*
 - *I like staying active and engaging in sports as much as I can.
-I play tennis, and volleyball, and I ski! **I learned all these sports 4 years ago when I came to the US!***
+I play tennis, and volleyball, and I ski!.
+Click on this link to see my favorite place to ski, [palisades tahoe](https://www.palisadestahoe.com/) **I learned all these sports 4 years ago when I came to the US!***
 - *I like a balanced life and as my brother always tells me*
 > "The right thing is between two wrongs."- My older brother.
 - Favorite animal